BCDevOps/openshift-wiki/docs/OCP/RequestGitHubUserAccess.md

 If the project has a GitHub repository/repositories already:
 - the Admin/Owner of the repository can invite new users as `Collaborators` - the new users do not need to join the organization.
 The repository Admin/Owner can add collaborators via the "Add Collaborator" function in the repository's "Settings" area.
 No further requests are necessary.

-If a new repository needed for the projects:
+If a new repository is needed:
 - the product owner needs to make an `GitHub Repo Request` according to the instructions below, and assign *one* team member to be the repo creator/owner.
 - the product owner also needs to make an `Access Request` for the _repository owner_ GitHub user.
 - the rest of the project team can then be invited by the repository owner as collaborators.

-If a new *private* repository is needed temporarily (it's for closed source projects only.
-These projects _will go Open Source once completed_):
+If a new *private* repository is needed (Note: private repos should be temporary only as the expectation is for their contents to eventually become Open Source):
 - the product owner is required to communicate with the Enterprise DevOps branch leadership to discuss the appropriateness of a private repo.
 - if a private repository is agreed upon, please follow the `GitHub Repo Request` instructions below.
 - for new users, please follow the `Access Request` instructions below.

-**Note** that the platform services team will be removing GitHub Org access for users that are not active for six months.
-Once the access has been removed, a new `Access Request` has to be made by the product owner.
+**Note** that the platform services team will be review and remove GitHub Org access for users that are not active for six months.
+Once the access has been removed, a new `Access Request` has to be made by the product owner to re-establish access.

 ## GitHub Repo Request